eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 Caution: If the data volume is too large, the overpass API aborts.

-More information about the query syntax and a GUI for testing the querys can be found on the website <https://overpass-turbo.eu/>.
+More information about the query syntax and a GUI for testing the queries can be found on the website <https://overpass-turbo.eu/>.

 # Importing other formats (pbf, o5m)